 Information Technology Details

 The IT Department at Clarks Summit University is responsible for the computer and network systems on campus.
-We provide students with both wired and wireless access to our internet connection, which operates at 250 Mbps.
+We provide students with wireless access to our internet connection, which operates at 250 Mbps.
 If, at any point, you have a question that we have not addressed, please use our self-service site or email helpdesk@ClarksSummitU.edu.
 We will be happy to help.

 What is the acceptable use of the internet?

 To understand Clarks Summit University expectations check out the Acceptable Network Usage Policy.

 No special operating system is required.
 We do, however, recommend the use of Microsoft Windows 10 or newer or Apple OS X (latest version).

 Please note that server systems are not permitted with any Operating System.
 This includes all versions and components of Windows Server, Windows Small Business Server, OS X Server, Linux servers, “*NIX” servers, BSD and all others.
 If you are unsure, please contact the Helpdesk.